danieleagle/jenkins-ephemeral-cicd/README.md

 This repository contains custom Docker files for running [Jenkins](https://jenkins.io/) using ephemeral build slaves over a [NGINX](https://www.nginx.com/) reverse proxy.
 Everything is setup to run on HTTPS using a self-signed certificate ([this needs to be created](./README.md#generating-a-self-signed-certificate-using-a-private-ca-for-nginx)) or optionally a certificate signed by a trusted CA. This is a great way to setup the ultimate Jenkins [CICD pipeline](https://www.docker.com/use-cases/cicd).

+Alternatively, if you wish to setup a highly available complete CICD solution running in Azure, see [this article](https://danieleagle.com/2017/10/setting-up-a-private-cicd-solution-in-azure/).
+It contains a plethora of information that will greatly complement the text within.
+The Azure specific Jenkins files can be found in the [azure](./azure/) folder within this repository.

 ## Latest Changes

 Be sure to see the [change log](./CHANGELOG.md) if interested in tracking changes leading to the current release.
 In addition, please refer to [this article](http://danieleagle.com/2017/01/jenkins-cicd-docker-pipeline-using-ephemeral-slaves-and-https/) for even more details about this project.

 ## Assumed Environment

 It is assumed that the environment being used is Linux.
-The instructions within have been tested successfully on [Ubuntu](https://www.ubuntu.com/) 16.10.
+The instructions within have been tested successfully on [Ubuntu](https://www.ubuntu.com/) 16.10 and 17.04.

 ## Getting Started

-**Important:** It is imperative to follow these instructions in exact order as not doing so will result in problems and potential wasted time.
+**Important:** It is imperative to follow these instructions in exact order as not doing so will result in potential problems.

 1. Ensure [Docker Compose](https://docs.docker.com/compose/) is installed along with [Docker Engine](https://docs.docker.com/engine/installation/).
 The included **docker-compose.yml** file uses version 3 so it's possible [an upgrade](https://docs.docker.com/compose/install/#upgrading) of Docker Compose may be required.